Briefing

 -H "Content-Type: application/json"

--d '{"input": "Latest AI agent frameworks 2026"}'That localhost:7860 address is Langflow's default, and the run endpoint pattern is documented in the Langflow quickstart.
+-d '{"input": "Latest AI agent frameworks 2026"}'That localhost:7860 address is Langflow's default, and the run endpoint pattern is documented in the Langflow quickstart (opens in a new tab).

 Enhancing Your Agent